-Posted by Gary Burger on April 29, 2017 in Personal Injury
+Posted by Gary Burger on April 29, 2017 in Medical Malpractice

 Gary: Joel, when we get calls in for people and talking with them, what are some of the techniques and some of the examples you have about trying to parse out whether or not someone has a good medical malpractice case or a medical malpractice case that we would help with?